profGiveMeHighGradePLZ/Reading_note.Elucidating-the-Design-Space-of-Dataset-Condensation/README.md

 - consisting of images $X^S$ and labels $Y^S$

-designed to be as informative as the original dataset:
+Designed to be as informative as the original dataset:

 $D^T := \{(x_{i}^{T}, y_{i}^{T})\}_{i=1}^{|D^T|}$